TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- FFA
+    - Maybe just a simple flag in the ruleset?
+        - Yeah it's the least bloat
+        - We can control the name of the game mode anyway
+        - Note just because it forces a restart does not mean the flag can't be in the ruleset or has to be chosen alongside the mode
+            - There's plenty of flags changing of which would force a match's restart, even max rounds
+    - Remember to make sentiences of the same faction invisible outside of fow

+    - The flag has to be effectively transmitted through the network, as a byte
+        - Otherwise it'd have to be a separate mode which we don't want in case we want to apply FFA modifier to other modes (e.g. construction?)
+        - Then it needs to be passed with ruleset
+    - Modifier bitset?
+    - Actually maybe make it a separate mode?

+- Additional switches under mode selector (FF/FFA)
+    - Only FFA.
+Why?
+        - FFA is a switch that requires a match restart.
+        - E.g. ticking Friendly-Fire on/off does NOT require a match restart.
+            - Thus it should be somewhere else.
+Can be close but somewhere else.
+            - Some 'mode overrides' menu could be cool or just do it in the vars tab

+- Editor: Show selection AABB and size somewhere
+- Throw grenades further when zooming out

 - Scripting will be tough so let's first do some high-prio high-dopamine stuff
     - FFA
     - Map cycling